The Ford Road Conservation Area is a 134ha reserve located in Sheldon that borders Buhot Creek.

 - Pina Colada

 - Pina Colada is a gravel vehicle trail that follows the powerline easement.
 It is steep in sections and exits the Ford Road property where it joins the Brisbane Koala Bushland managed by Brisbane City Council.
+Some sections of this trail cross onto private property.
+Please respect the owners' privacy by not entering these sections.

 - Fire roads